Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: PTM analysis for a unitary quantum channel

 In the PTM approach, Krylov growth can be represented in terms of \emph{operator spreading} in the Pauli basis \cite{nahum_operator_2018}.
-Accordingly, expanding the time-evolved observable $P_k\ut{(H)}(t)$ gives \beq P_k\ut{(H)}(t)=\sum_{j=0}^{d^2-1} V_{kj}(t) P_j \eeq where we used cyclicity of the trace to introduce $V(t)$ from \cref{eq_PTM_uni}.
-Thus, for non-Clifford $H$, an initial weight fully localized on $P_k$ spreads to other (higher and lower order) Pauli strings as $t$ increases.
-A convenient diagnostic is the Pauli (Hamming) weight $\nu(P_j)\in\{0,\ldots,n\}$, i.e., the number of non-identity factors in $P_j$, and its coefficient-weighted average \beq \bar\nu_k(t)=\sum_{j=0}^{d^2-1} \nu(P_j)\, V_{kj}(t)^2. \eeq For local (including nonintegrable/chaotic ones) Hamiltonians, the Lieb--Robinson bound \cite{lieb_finite_1972,nachtergaele_propagation_2006,anthonychen_speed_2023,mahoney_liebrobinson_2024,lorenzis_entanglement_2025} implies that an initially local operator can only develop support within distance $\lesssim v_{\mathrm{LR}} t$ until finite-size saturation: \beq \bar\nu_k(t) \sim \eeq with a typical late-time value $\bar\nu_k\approx \tfrac{3}{4}n$, corresponding to a uniform distribution of coefficients $V_{kj}^2$ over Pauli strings.
-From the definition \eqref{eq_heisenberg_rep} and the expansion \eqref{eq_pauli_op_spread}, it straightforwardly follows that $\|P_k^{(H)}\|=d=d \sum_{j=0}^{d^2-1} \|V_{kj}\|^2$, and thus $\sum_{j=0}^{d^2-1} V_{kj}^2=1$ for all $t$.
-Consequently, for Haar-random unitaries, one expects a typical late-time magnitude \beq |V_{kj}(t\to\infty)|= 2^{-n} \eeq This is the origin of the exponential concentration effect, where the output of the QELM essentially looses any information about the input for large qubit numbers $n\to\infty$ \cite{xiong_fundamental_2023}.
+Accordingly, expanding the time-evolved observable $P_k\ut{(H)}(t)$ gives \beq P_k\ut{(H)}(t)=\sum_{j=0}^{d^2-1} V_{kj}(t) P_j, \eeq where we used cyclicity of the trace to introduce $V(t)$ from \cref{eq_PTM_uni}.
+Thus, for non-Clifford $H$, an initial weight fully localized on $P_k$ can spread to other (higher and lower order) Pauli strings as $t$ increases.
+A convenient diagnostic is the Pauli (Hamming) weight $\nu(P_j)\in\{0,\ldots,n\}$, i.e., the number of non-identity factors in $P_j$, and its coefficient-weighted average \beq \bar\nu_k(t)=\sum_{j=0}^{d^2-1} \nu(P_j)\, V_{kj}(t)^2. \eeq For local (including nonintegrable/chaotic ones) Hamiltonians, the Lieb--Robinson bound \cite{lieb_finite_1972,nachtergaele_propagation_2006,anthonychen_speed_2023,mahoney_liebrobinson_2024,lorenzis_entanglement_2025} heuristically implies that an initially local operator can only develop support within distance $\lesssim v_{\mathrm{LR}} t$ until finite-size saturation: \beq \bar\nu_k(t) \sim \eeq with a typical late-time value $\bar\nu_k\approx \tfrac{3}{4}n$, corresponding to a uniform distribution of coefficients $V_{kj}^2$ over Pauli strings.
+From the definition \eqref{eq_heisenberg_rep} and the expansion \eqref{eq_pauli_op_spread}, it straightforwardly follows that $\|P_k^{(H)}\|^2=d=d \sum_{j=0}^{d^2-1} V_{kj}^2$, and thus $\sum_{j=0}^{d^2-1} V_{kj}^2=1$ for all $t$.
+Consequently, for Haar-random unitaries, one expects a typical late-time magnitude \beq |V_{kj}(t\to\infty)|= 2^{-n}. \eeq This is the origin of the exponential concentration effect, which makes accessing information about the input infeasible for large qubit numbers $n\to\infty$ \cite{xiong_fundamental_2023}.
 Integrable models (such as the TFIM at its integrable points) typically show more structured behavior due to stable quasiparticle modes.
-An extreme case is a Clifford unitary, for which $V_{kj}=\const.$ By contrast, a Haar-random unitary on the full Hilbert space can generate rapid delocalization \cite{gopalakrishnan_hydrodynamics_2018,avdoshkin_euclidean_2020,noh_operator_2021,kaneko_dynamics_2023,sahu_quantifying_2023}.
+An extreme case is a Clifford unitary, for which $V_{kj}$ is a signed permutation matrix (no spreading).
+By contrast, a Haar-random unitary on the full Hilbert space can generate rapid delocalization \cite{gopalakrishnan_hydrodynamics_2018,avdoshkin_euclidean_2020,noh_operator_2021,kaneko_dynamics_2023,sahu_quantifying_2023}.
 The evolution of the Pauli weight average is illustrated in \cref{fig:qrc_pauliwt}.
+As shown in \cref{sec_tfim_heisenberg_sectors}, the interplay of Hamiltonian structure and observables can have significant impact on the Heisenberg evolution and thus of the resulting Krylov spans.